thematrixdev/hko-weather-card/README.md

 - Added Wind Gust
 - Can use different icon sets
 - Added extra (8th) row of slots
-- Added slots (optional) for UV and fire danger ratings
+- Added slots (optional) for UV ratings
 - Added possibility of rainfall to forecast
+- Added Warning Icon and Info

 The Weather Card provides current and forecast weather conditions using HA sensors.
 You configure the card by passing in sensor entities from the weather component.